UWCS/apollo/docs.md

 ## General Structure

+- `cogs/commands`: Where the main code for commands reside.
+- `config`: Config parser.
+- `migrations`: Handles database upgrades.
+- `models`: Database ORM classes to map between Python and SQL.
+- `tests`: Unit tests for some commands, still very WIP.
+- `utils`: Some general shared utility functions.
+- `karma`, `roll`, `printer`, `voting`: commands that have enough code to warrant a separate directory.

 ### cogs
 Cogs are how Discord.py organizes commands, each file is a separate cog with separate functionality.
 If you don't know about cogs already, ask on Discord or go [some d.py docs](https://discordpy.readthedocs.io/en/stable/ext/commands/cogs.html).
 If you want to temporarily disable a Cog, comment out its line in `apollo.py` while developing.